Read About Women in Law Enforcement Women have never been as important in law enforcement as now.

 Percentage of Women in Law Enforcement

-Women in law enforcement make up about 15 percent of all state, municipal, and county police officers, according to the National Center for Women & Policing (NCWP).
+Women in law enforcement make up about 12.8% of all state, municipal, and county police officers in 2021, according to Statista.
 However, there is a great deal of variation in the percentages of women in different police agencies.
-In some large cities and counties, women account for over 20 percent of all officers, but in state police departments, they may account for less than 6 percent of officers.
+In some large cities and counties, women account for over 20% of all officers, but in state police departments, they may account for less than 6% of officers.

 Benefits of Women in Law Enforcement